antonzaharia/topz/README.md

 In your terminal, type 'rake db:seed' to fill up the database with 3 tops.
 # How to run the program
 In your terminal, type 'rails s' to start the server.
-In your browser, visit: http://localhost:3000/index.html to visit the homepage.
+Open: /frontend/index.html to visit the homepage.
 Files information
 '/backend/db/migrate' has all the migrations files '/backend/config' has the setup environment